-Arizona Truck Accident Attorneys
+Phoenix Truck Accident Attorneys

 At the Blischak Law Firm, we believe that negligent trucking companies and truck drivers must be held accountable for accidents that lead to injuries.
-We know that accident victims are often at a disadvantage because trucking companies and their insurance companies rely on their own crash scene investigators in an effort to minimize their liability.
+We know those accident victims are often at a disadvantage because trucking companies and their insurance companies rely on their own crash scene investigators in an effort to minimize their liability.
 For this reason, we routinely collaborate with a respected network of accident reconstruction specialists and forensics experts to level the playing field.

 Over our many years of practice, we have helped truck accident victims obtain the compensation they deserve for lost wages, medical expenses, pain and suffering, and other losses.
 Being injured a truck accident is an overwhelming experience, but having an experienced attorney to rely on will put your mind at ease.
 Call our office today at (602) 252-1984 or fill out a contact form for a free consultation.